juniorsundarCasual/TGT/vault/volume-5.chapter-325.md

 "Time is all I have right now.
 Since Teacher Snowe's on a trip with her Disciples, I'm left with nothing to do but slow and boring cultivation.
 Let's go have dinner!"
 Milanya suggested before dragging Furion away by his hand.

-"Little Sister, the meal is being prepared as we speak," Ghon offered.
+"Little Sister, the meal is being prepared as we speak," Ghon offered with a worried frown.

 "Nuh uh!"
 Milanya vocalised.
 "I heard what you guys were talking about from outside.
 It's so boring!
 Nope, dinners are already boring with just you two.
 If Furion is added to the mix then I'm definitely going to kill myself."